SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/salesforce.md

 ## Install the Salesforce App

-Now that you have set up collection, install the Sumo Logic App for Salesforce to use the preconfigured searches and [Dashboards](#Dashboards) that provide insight into your data.
+Now that you have set up collection, install the Sumo Logic App for Salesforce to use the preconfigured searches and [dashboards](#viewing-dashboards) that provide insight into your data.

 To install the app: